formats back

 Promotes anxiety in teens.

 An online survey showed that over a third of students view prom in a negative light.
 Students feel pressure regarding who to ask, what to wear, and what parties to attend afterwards.
-Films like “Carrie,” “Pretty in Pink,” and “American Pie” capture the stress that generations of teens have felt to acquire the right attire, bring the right date, and attend the right after-party.
+Films like “Carrie,” “Pretty in Pink,” “10 Things I Hate About You,” and “American Pie” capture the stress that generations of teens have felt to acquire the right attire, bring the right date, and attend the right after-party.
 Prom, and a teen’s view of their success at prom, is deeply entangled with matters of identity and acceptance.
-Not to mention, the celebration provides a real stage for peer pressure.
+Not to mention, the celebration provides a real stage for peer pressure – including the pressure of outdoing each other regarding asking a potential date to prom (dubbed, “promposal pressure”).

 It’s out of step with the times.

+Prom – short for promenade – was initially conceived as a debutante’s ball in which males and females from unisex universities would have a chance to meet.
+Today’s high school students mostly attend co-ed schools, and therefore have no need of such introductions.
+Not to mention that some teens are opting out of using gender identities altogether.
 Moreover, the dances tend to be haunted by a bevy of traditional ideals that do not reflect modern youth or social standards.
 For example, dress codes mostly target female students, equating female dress with sexuality and ultimately discouraging young ladies’ right to choose their attire.
 LGBT students have reportedly fallen victim to dress codes and worse, date codes, which tend to strictly enforce heterosexuality.
-What’s more, transgender students – even ones accepted by their peers – are often rebuffed by their schools’ administration when wanting to run for prom court.
+What’s more, there are many cases where transgender students – even ones accepted by their peers – have been rebuffed by their schools’ administration when wanting to run for prom court.
 Come on, prom.
 Setting strictures on how to dress and who to date is so 19th century.

 The Bottom Line: For some, prom provides picturesque closure to one of the most formative periods of a person’s life, while others find it lackluster – or worse, damaging.
 How was your prom?
 Would you recommend teens to roll with the crowd when it comes to this time-honored tradition, or is it best we leave prom behind and let teens march to their own drum?